|

 I'm sure he was going to."

-"Tell Moms that I'm quite capable of
+"Tell Moms that I'm quite capable of looking

-a firm tone, but with a look that let her know she was not in trouble.
+but with a look that let her know she was not in trouble.

 "Okay, sorry for interrupting."